Street Fighter II: Development

 Although the original punching-pad cabinet of Street Fighter had not been very popular, the alternate six-button version was more successful, which began to generate interest in a sequel.
 Capcom began to make fighting games a priority after Final Fight was commercially successful in the United States.
-Yoshiki Okamoto recounted, "The basic idea at Capcom was to revive Street Fighter, a good game concept, to make it a better-playing arcade game."
+Yoshiki Okamoto recounted: "The basic idea at Capcom was to revive Street Fighter, a good game concept, to make it a better-playing arcade game."

 Development of Street Fighter II took about two years and about 35 to 40 people, with Noritaka Funamizu as a producer, and Akira Nishitani and Akira Yasuda in charge of the game and character design, respectively.
 The budget was estimated at $2,450,000.

 Funamizu notes that the developers did not particularly prioritize Street Fighter II's balance; he primarily ascribes the game's success to its appealing animation patterns.
 The quality of animation benefited from the developers' use of the CPS-1 hardware, with advantages including allowing different characters to occupy different amounts of memory.
 For example, Ryu can occupy 8 megabits and Zangief 12 megabits.

 The combo system came about by accident:

 The vast majority of in-game music was composed by Yoko Shimomura.
 This is ultimately the only game in the series on which Shimomura worked, as she left the company for Square two years later.
 Isao Abe, a Capcom newcomer, handled a few additional tracks ("Versus Screen", "Sagat's Theme", and "Here Comes A New Challenger") for Street Fighter II and became the main composer on the subsequent versions.
 The sound programming and sound effects were overseen by Yoshihiro Sakaguchi, the composer on Street Fighter.

 Location testing began in Japan.
 It was then exhibited in the United Kingdom at London's Amusement Trades Exhibition International (ATEI) in January 1991.
 The same month, Capcom held a two-week location test in North America, before unveiling the game at Capcom's distributor conference on February 1, 1991, held at Marriott Harbor Beach, Fort Lauderdale, Florida.
 Capcom introduced Street Fighter II as its "greatest video game ever".

+Updated versions

+Street Fighter II spawned a series of revisions, each refining the play mechanics, graphics, character roster, and other aspects of the game: